-The term "accreditation" in the South African context strictly speaking applies to the decision taken by the Council for Higher Education (CHE) to accredit a degree for inclusion on the National Qualifications Framework by the South African Qualifications Authority.
+The term 'accreditation in the South African context strictly speaking applies to the decision taken by the Council for Higher Education (CHE) to accredit a degree for inclusion on the National Qualifications Framework by the South African Qualifications Authority.
 The CHE will accredit programmes only after the regulatory authority (in this case the HPCSA) has approved the programmes after a process of evaluation.
 Hence in this policy, the term 'evaluation' is used.
 In the definitions and explanations below the term 'accreditation' is synonymous with 'evaluation'.

 - 1. "Accreditation is the approval of a professional programme of studies, or of the study programmes of an entire educational institution, by a recognised accrediting body" (Hawes et al. 1982). - 2.
 "Accreditation is the recognition and approval of the academic standards of an educational institution by some external, impartial body of high public esteem" (Rowntree 1981). - 3.
-Accreditation refers to setting of standards by which the curriculum of medical science internship programmes, in diagnostic and/or clinical and/or therapeutic and/or are evaluated.
+Accreditation refers to setting of standards by which the curriculum and educational programmes, i.e. the programmes of a medical or dental school are evaluated.
 Certification or registration, on the other hand, is the process of assessing the educational experiences and measuring the knowledge and skills of individuals who wish to practise medicine or dentistry. - 4.
-The general goal of accreditation is to exercise control over the quality of education and training, and the relevance of the training, to assure maintenance of academic and practical skill standards and to bring about comparability of standards.
-Accreditation provides assurance to current and potential intern candidates of an institution / facility that the standards are appropriate, as well as guaranteeing to the state and the public at large that the successful candidates of these programmes have achieved the relevant levels of competence.
-Over time, the process of accreditation also serves to improve the quality of education and training programmes in medical and dental schools.

-5. The Medical and Dental Professions Board has, as one of its main functions, the task to continually adapt and implement a system of approval of internship training programmes in Medical Science.
+The general goal of accreditation is to exercise control over the quality of education and training, and the relevance of the training, to assure maintenance of academic standards and to bring about comparability of standards.
+Accreditation provides assurance to current and potential students of an institution that the standards are appropriate, as well as guaranteeing to the state and the public at large that the graduates of these programmes have achieved the relevant levels of competence.
+Over time, the process of accreditation also serves to improve the quality of education and training programmes in medical and dental schools. - 5.
+The Medical and Dental Professions Board has, as one of its main functions, the task to continually adapt and implement a system of approval of under- and post-graduate education and training programmes in Medicine and Dentistry.